Skywatch24/JS-Library/packages/server/README.md

 ## Usage

 Add a POST method into your server.
-Take an express framework as an example:
+Take [Express](https://github.com/expressjs/express) as an example:

 ```
 const SkywatchServer = require('@skywatch/server');